tallasd/Luna/README.md

 6. Open and Save the encrypted data with [NHSE](https://github.com/kwsch/NHSE) to fix Hashes etc.
 7. ???
 8. Profit.

+## Known Issues

+- non-ASCII island names can't be saved (e.g. Japanese/Chinese/Korean/Russian, basically every language that doesnt use the roman alphabet.) this is due to Nintendo Switch handling file paths in Shift JIS (basically utf8), which doesn't include non-ASCII characters.
+  I wont be able to fix this.
+Currently Luna just doesn't include the island name in the path, if its invalid, you can still dump foreign islands, duh.

 ## Credits
 - **WerWolv** for libtesla and coding help.